Since the Malayan people consists of various ethnicities and different religions, Malaysia is definitely Asia’s most fascinating melting pot.

 From Butterworth, you can quickly cross to Pulau Penang by ferry.

 There is an excellent bus system.
 The quality of the vehicles, however, differs strongly.
 From new, modern, and climatized coaches to pretty shady ones.
-The quality of the drivers is always…questionable.
+Often, the quality of the drivers is…questionable.

-They are often pretty rude, do whatever makes them happy and comfortable.
+They tend to be quite rude, do whatever makes them happy and comfortable.
 If they like to smoke while driving, they are smoking and respond pretty indignant if you ask them not to.

 I’ve had my generous share of arguments – you can read about it in an earlier post.

 Also, they seem to be always in a rush.
-Why else would they speed like they do, the wheels barely touching the ground?!
+Why else would they speed as they do, the wheels barely touching the ground?!

 Some rides actually made my blood freeze.

-Hence, in 2017, the Malaysian Road Transport Department took measures.
+In 2017, the Malaysian Road Transport Department took measures.
 They encourage the public to report bus drivers exceeding the speed limit, smoking, or using a mobile phone while driving.
-The report can be submitted via WhatsApp +60 – 11 – 51 11 52 52.
-Obviously, there were more people like me not happy sitting in big clouds of smoke.
+You can submit the report via WhatsApp +60 – 11 – 51 11 52 52.
+Apparently, there were more people like me not happy sitting in big clouds of smoke.

 Or flying pretty low over the highway.